Feedback Loops

 Climate change is also a health crisis driven by overlapping feedback loops.
 These include infectious diseases, pollution, and heat-driven cellular breakdown, all exacerbated by compounding, nonlinear effects.
 Heat exposure accelerates biological aging and worsens conditions like cancer and dementia.
 Epigenetic changes from stressors like ozone and COVID-19 can activate disease-linked genes and affect future generations.

-Permafrost Thaw and the Methane Bomb
+Permafrost Thaw and Methane

 Permafrost, once a stable carbon sink, is thawing rapidly and releasing methane and CO2.
 This creates a loop: